Voyagers review: 2001 meets Ethics 101 in ponderous sci-fi drama

-When you're a teenager, everything feels like the end of the world.
-But for the crew of adolescent astronauts in new sci-fi drama Voyagers, it quite literally could be -- because their teen angst threatens a mission to restart humanity.
+When you're a teenager, everything can feel like the end of the world.
+But for the crew of adolescent astronauts in new sci-fi drama Voyagers, it literally could be -- because their teen angst threatens a mission to restart humanity.

 Colin Farrell headlines as a sad-eyed pied piper leading the flock of kids into space, showing a father's sorrow through a charismatically subdued performance.
 But when there's only one adult in the cast, you know he's on borrowed time, and that leaves the pouting but dead-eyed kids to carry the film.
 Having been raised in a sterile, high-tech environment that's cinematically appealing but quite clearly a bad idea for raising healthily balanced children, the little'uns grow into dour, affectless teenagers who eat and work out and pilot the ship in austere silence.
 Their recreation consists of listening to classical music -- probably because if they were allowed to watch literally any spaceship movie they'd know some kind of psycho freakout is clearly round the corner.
 The flattened, muttering performances and a motif of plodding down sterile corridors fits the eerie atmosphere but isn't terribly engaging.